SM 25x375 [2xM8] / N42 - magnetic roller

 bulk discounts:

 Give us a call tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the mass and the shape of neodymium magnets in our force calculator magnetic mass calculator
+You can check the lifting capacity and the shape of neodymium magnet in our power calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.